Stardom Mid Summer Champions: Event

 The first preshow match, in which Hanan and Saya Iida took on Mai Sakurai and Rina Amikura into a 10-minute time limit draw, was broadcast live on Stardom's YouTube channel.
 In the first main card match, the SWA World Champion Mayu Iwatani and Momo Kohgo picked up a victory over Ruaka and Fukigen Death.
 The next bout saw AZM defending the High Speed Championship sixth time in a row against Rina.
 The fourth match portraited the victory of Prominence's Risa Sera, Hiragi Kurumi & Suzu Suzuki in a captain's fall match over Cosmic Angels' Mina Shirakawa, Unagi Sayaka & Hikari Shimizu and Queen's Quest's Lady C, Hina & Miyu Amasaki.
 Next, Oedo Tai's sub-group of Momo Watanabe, Starlight Kid & Saki Kashima marked their second defense of the Artist of Stardom Championship against Donna Del Mondo's Giulia, Maika & Himeka.
-The sixth match saw Hazuki and Koguma successfully defending the Goddess of Stardom Championship fourth time in a row against God's Eye's Ami Sourei and Mirai.
+The sixth match saw Hazuki and Koguma successfully defending the Goddesses of Stardom Championship fourth time in a row against God's Eye's Ami Sourei and Mirai.
 In the semi main event, Saya Kamitani defended the Wonder of Stardom Championship successfully for the eighth time against Saki.

 The main event portraited the victory of Syuri over Tam Nakano for the World of Stardom Championship, which marked Syuri's seventh defense of the red belt.